 Cash App Borrow: How To Borrow Money on Cash App

-As mentioned, Cash App Borrow isn’t available to everyone yet.
-The only way to know if it’s available to you is to check.
-Follow these steps to find out if you can borrow money from Cash App, and if so, how to do it:
+You will need to check the app to determine if Cash App Borrow is available to you.
+Follow the steps below to find out if you can borrow money from Cash App, and if so, how to do it.

 - Open Cash App.

 - Tap on the home screen icon, if necessary, to navigate to the “Banking” header.

 - If you see “Borrow,” you can take out a Cash App loan.